mlflow/mlflow/docs/source/projects.rst

   `Docker containers <https://www.docker.com/resources/what-container>`_ allow you to capture non-Python dependencies such as Java libraries.

   When you run an MLflow project that specifies a Docker image, MLflow runs your image as is with the parameters specified in your MLproject file.
 In this case you'll need to pre build your images with both environment and code to run it.
-In the oldest Mlflow versions, when specifying a docker environment mlflow, a new Docker layer was added copying the project's contents into the ``/mlflow/projects/code`` directory producing a new image.
-  Using ``mlflow run --build-image /path/to/directory`` makes MLflow then run the new image and invoke the project entrypoint in the resulting container.
+To run the project with a new image that's based on your image and contains the project's contents in the ``/mlflow/projects/code`` directory, use the ``--build-image`` flag when running ``mlflow run``.

   Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the Docker container during project execution.
 Additionally, :ref:`runs <concepts>` and